Stochastic gradient descent-based inference for dynamic network models with attractors: X Data Analysis

 \subsection{Results}

 We fit our model with time-invariant parameters to the full X data set from year 2010 to 2020.
+The AUC values computed at each year are all above 0.974, and the overall AUC value computed across all times is 0.985, providing evidence that our model fits the data very well.
 The point estimates and the posterior standard deviation of model parameters are provided in Table \ref{tab_para_twitter}.
 Point estimates were produced using the SGD methodology of Section \ref{SS:PointEstimate} and standard deviation estimates were produced using the methodology of Section \ref{SS:VarianceEstimate}.
 In the supplementary file, we present two diagnostic tests demonstrating that the underlying assumptions of the variance estimation method proposed in Section \ref{SS:VarianceEstimate} are largely accurate for this dataset, i.e., the diagnostic tests do not show evidence of violating the underlying assumptions of the variance estimation method.

 The point estimates of persistence parameter is 1.08, implying that there is a higher likelihood for it to also appear at time $t$ if an edge is present at time $t-1$.
-The between-group attraction is -0.22, indicating that there is polarization between the two parties.
-The within group coefficient is 0.34 for Democrats, and -0.11 for Republicans, indicating that the Democrats were flocking, while the Republicans were polarizing within their own group.
+The between-group attraction coefficient $\gamma^{b}$ is -0.22, indicating that there is polarization between the two parties.
+The within group coefficients $\gamma^{w}$ are 0.34 for Democrats, and -0.11 for Republicans, indicating that the Democrats were flocking, while the Republicans were polarizing within their own group.
 Importantly, we note that in the original model in \cite{10.1093/jrsssa/qnad008}, only members that are present at all times are kept.
 The parameter estimation for attractions within group indicated that while both parties have moved away from one another, they generally flocked to their own.
 By incorporating all members into the extended model, we effectively eliminate the potential for selection bias, ensuring a more accurate and comprehensive analysis of the data.
 As a result of this approach, we have uncovered that the force within the Republican group is negative, in contrast to \cite{10.1093/jrsssa/qnad008}.

 Figure \ref{positionplot} shows the point estimates of latent positions for each member of Congress in the X hashtag networks.
 At each time, two parties consistently occupy different halves of the space.
 The Democrats were flocking during the whole time.
 Conversely, the Republicans initially displayed a similar flocking behavior, but gradually began to disperse after year 2017.